 Here’s a great example of how this works:

 This was a real search on Google.
-The Bellatory offers countless educational resources for both men and women of all different ages and creeds.
-That is why they appeared on the first page of Google and, more relevant, why they’re closing deals.
+Reservations Unlimited offers countless properties of all sizes that could host families from surrounding areas looking for a place to stay in Red River.
+That is why they appeared on the first page of Google and, more relevant, why they’re booked frequently.

 Change can be tough.
 You can’t go 2 months without your latest and greatest smartphone becoming outdated.
 But, isn’t the relevancy of your business worth changing for?
 For more information on this and the Inbound Marketing strategy, feel free to give us a call!
 We’ll answer any questions you may have.